-"Is a monaural or binaural hearing aid fitting the best for me?
+"Is a monaural or binaural hearing aid fitting the best for me?"

-The answer is localization ability - and it refers to when the brain receives slightly different, yet still audible signals in both ears at slightly different moments in time.
+The answer is localization ability, which refers to when the brain receives slightly different, yet still audible, signals in both ears at slightly different moments in time.
 With binaural hearing, the brain has the ability to cross-correlate and process the primary signal (usually speech) better than if the signal is received monaurally.
 That is why only one hearing aid for people with hearing loss in one ear has proven to improve their understanding in noise.
 In effect, the hearing aid has partially restored their localization ability within the damaged ear and become more balanced with the undamaged one.
-Regaining this ability to tell where sounds come from is often the most beneficial facet of wearing hearing aids.
+Regaining the ability to tell where sounds come from is often the most beneficial facet of wearing hearing aids.

 Clinical studies show the human auditory system uses information from both ears for both directional information and a means of natural noise reduction.
 In fact, studies show that the benefit of binaural fitting has been shown to be triple the benefit of monaural.
 Localization is important, and so is dealing with an increasing loud sounding world.
-For people with hearing loss in both ears, the input from only one hearing aid can be uncomfortably loud while a balanced input from two hearing aids at the same volume isn’t.
+For people with hearing loss in both ears, the input from only one hearing aid can be uncomfortably loud, while a balanced input from two hearing aids at the same volume isn’t.

 Still not sure about what hearing aids are right for you?
 Try our Online Hearing Check and find out.

-It’s the number one reason for people to opt for one hearing aid, but that’s changing due to developments from companies like Advanced Affordable Hearing.
+It’s the number one reason for people to opt for one hearing aid, but that’s changing due to developments from companies, like Advanced Affordable Hearing.
 Prices range from around $150 into thousands of dollars for one hearing aid, but experts agree most binaurally impaired people will do better with two $500 hearing aids than with one $1,000 hearing aid.
 Therefore, the benefit of wearing hearing aids is not in the features or cost of the hearing aid being worn, but instead from the fact the brain simply functions better and processes sound better when receiving signals from two inputs.

 In conclusion, by offering hearing aids at prices that put the benefits of wearing a pair of hearing aids within reach of almost everyone, Advanced Affordable Hearing has literally helped thousands of people hear better and more clearly.
-But beyond the clinical studies, marketing hype, and costs coming down there’s a synergy that develops when wearing two hearing aids restores balance to our sense of hearing – and that’s priceless.
+But beyond the clinical studies, marketing hype, and costs coming down, there’s a synergy that develops when wearing two hearing aids restores balance to our sense of hearing, and that’s priceless.